-2.550.
+4.574.
 This topic refers to the reasonable access to an outdoor space intended for the recreational activities of the members of a household occupying a housing unit.
-The classification can refer to the outdoor space available as part of a housing unit (for example, a garden or backyard), the outdoor space available adjacent to the building (for example, playgrounds placed next to the apartment building), the outdoor space available as part of common recreational areas within a walkable distance from the housing unit (for example, parks, lakes, sports centres and similar sites) or outdoor space not available within a 10-minute walk.
+The classification can refer to any outdoor space that is available:

+1 As part of a housing unit (for example, a garden or backyard)2 Adjacent to the building (for example, playgrounds placed next to the apartment building)3 As part of common recreational areas within a walkable distance from the housing unit (for example, parks, lakes, sports centres and similar sites)4 Beyond a 10-minute walk.